History of the New England Chapter, The Gesneriad Society 1986-2011, compiled by Lilya Veneziano

 In a change from gesneriad shows, in July of 2011, we visited the spectacular garden of member Barbara Jones.
 Barbara's beautifully groomed garden features a great variety of hostas in a lovely setting, complete with many special areas and a delightful fish pond.

 Many of our members have been active not only in our local chapter but also at the national level.
 Each year, The Gesneriad Society presents a limited number of "Awards of Appreciation" to members who have made significant contributions to the society.
 Since its institution in 1977, ninety-one of these awards have been presented.
 Twenty-one have been given to present or past members of the New England Chapter.
 The recipients are Frances Batcheller, Carol Saylor, Bill Saylor, Renee White, Albert Buell, Alice Courage, Michael Kartuz, Margaret Belanger, Joseph Batcheller, Ruth Webster, Judy Becker, Anthony Crisafulli, Ellen Todd, Diantha Buell, Anne Crowley, Mary Bozoian, Helen Freidberg, Susan Grose, Dee Stewart and Bob Stewart.

 As our New England Chapter celebrates its 50th Anniversary, much thanks for its success goes to the many dedicated members, both old and new, who have unselfishly given of their time, talent, knowledge and plant material.

-Come join us at our monthly meetings - 12 Noon to 4PM 1st Sunday of the month (October thru June) POMpositticut Community center, 509 Great Road (route 117) Stow, MA.
+our monthly face to face meetings were held- 12 Noon to 4PM 1st Sunday of the month (October thru June) POMpositticut Community center, 509 Great Road (route 117) Stow, MA.
 01775 for 2021, check our Home Page for online zoom meeting times and dates. thanks!